 Welcome to Cleveland Clinic Foundation/Fairview Hospital Internal Medicine Residency Program.
 Committed to excellence in medical education, the Internal Medicine Residency Program instills confidence in the future internist to provide exceptional care in both the inpatient and outpatient setting.
 We strive to expand medical knowledge with the development of clinical skills and the fundamentals of medical research.

-There are 36 categorical residents and two preliminary residents in the program that are supervised by dedicated core and volunteer faculty members.
+There are 36 categorical residents and two preliminary residents in the program that are supervised by dedicated core faculty members.
 Our graduates are trained to provide excellent care with high clinical outcomes and patient experience.
-Innovation, team work, compassion, quality and integrity represent our academic environment.
+Innovation, team work, compassion, quality and patient safety represent our academic environment.

 Fairview Hospital is a subsidiary hospital of the world-renowned Cleveland Clinic Health System (CCHS), a nonprofit multispecialty academic medical center.
 In addition being a part of Cleveland Clinic graduate medical education, our program is affiliated with Ohio University Heritage College of Osteopathic Medicine at Cleveland and students rotate in our Hospital Medicine service.

 Our residency program was established in 1962 at Lutheran Hospital.
 The first graduates received their diplomas in 1965.
 Many of our graduates remain in the Cleveland area and are practicing at Fairview.
 Others pursued fellowships and returned to Cleveland to set-up practice or joined as hospitalists.
 Our graduates practice in every part of the United States.

 We welcome your interest in our program and invite you to contact Doreen Bailes, Program Administrator, with any questions at firstname.lastname@example.org.